zx0r/VSCodium-Configuration/README.md

 <!-- Neon Line Separator -->
 <img src="https://i.imgur.com/dBaSKWF.gif" height="40" width="100%">

-Get Started

 ### 🧬 ZeroTrustIDE: Security as Design.
 Boosted by Code.

 A privacy-first, telemetry-free development environment that puts security at the core — not as an afterthought.
 Preconfigured for GitHub Copilot and VSCodium, ZeroTrustIDE simplifies developer onboarding while enforcing Zero Trust principles.
 No root.
 No tracking.
 Just code — faster, safer, cleaner.

-#### 📌 Disclaimer

-Secure and Automated IDE Setup
-It demonstrates the feasibility of automating the configuration of VSCodium and GitHub Copilot in alignment(for educational purposes).
-> **Note**: While this solution is intended to be cross-platform, it has been tested exclusively on macOS.

 ---

 ###### 🔋 **Why ZeroTrustIDE?**

-Because privacy and performance don’t have to be mutually exclusive.
+- Because privacy and performance don’t have to be mutually exclusive.
-Because your dev environment should respect your system.
+- Because your dev environment should respect your system.
-Because trust is earned — not assumed.
+- Because trust is earned — not assumed.

+---

-###### Features
+###### 📌 **Features**

 - **Privacy**: Disables all telemetry and trackers, ensuring compliance with modern privacy standards.
 - **Security Model**: Operates on the principle of least privilege.
 No system-wide changes.
 No sudo required.